 Ireland's Eye?
 What an intriguing name.
 Ireland's Eye island is situated just 15 minutes by ferry boat from Howth Harbor outside of Dublin reminding us yet again that some of the most beautiful nature spots in Ireland are literally within commuting distance of Dublin.
 We make it a point to turn every day into a vacation (my husband is the blogger behind VacationCounts, after all).
-When we are home, this means exploring the cool things in and around our neighborhood.
-We jumped at the chance on a sunny Sunday to make the day trip to Ireland's Eye island for a few hours of hiking and birdwatching.
-Here's what we found on our Ireland's Eye island adventure.
+When we are home, this means exploring cool things to do outdoors in Dublin in and around our neighborhood (e.g., birdwatching on Bull Island or a hike on the River Dodder).
+We jumped at the chance on a sunny Sunday to make the day trip to Ireland's Eye island for a few hours of hiking and birdwatching in the shadow of Dublin City.
+Here's what we found on our Ireland's Eye ferry adventure.

 First, I have a public service announcement.
-We found out the hard way that there are actually two ferry companies that make the run to Ireland's Eye island.
+We found out the hard way that there are actually two Ireland's Eye ferries.
 We thought there was only one and prebooked our places on the boat.
 The DART train arrived in Howth about 10 minutes before the ferry was scheduled to depart so we ran to the boat using Google Maps as our guide.
 We ran up to the dock as a ferry was sailing away.
 We waved frantically and the captain turned around to get us.

 The Stack on Ireland's Eye Island